Updated

 Three operational disciplines hold the reply cadence on the voice-rich side of the split over months and years.
 Each one is small in isolation; together they are what separates the writer whose replies compound from the writer whose replies decay.

-- Voice-rich cadence cap.
-Hold the reply cadence at 5 to 10 voice-rich replies per day.
-The cadence cap is the structural defense against the volume-at-scale failure mode; at 5 to 10 per day, the writer has the time-budget to read each post carefully and edit each draft for voice.
-At 30 to 100 per day, the writer does not have the time-budget and the workflow collapses into auto-generation.
-The cadence cap is a hard discipline, not a soft preference.
+1. Voice-rich cadence cap.
+Hold the cadence where the per-reply edit step still happens: 5 to 10 a day to build the habit, up to 15 to 20 once the edit step is reflexive (see the volume section above).
+The cap is the structural defense against the volume-at-scale failure mode; below it the writer has the time-budget to read each post carefully and edit each draft for voice, and above it the workflow collapses into auto-generation or skimming.
+It is a hard discipline, not a soft preference.

-- Per-reply edit step held real.
+2. Per-reply edit step held real.
 Every voice-trained reply draft gets a 10-to-20-second edit pass before it ships.
 The edit catches the patterns the voice training missed (the specific post-context the draft did not account for, the formatting quirk the writer would have used, the line of thinking the draft started but did not finish).
 The edit step is what keeps the reply on the voice-rich side; without it, the replies converge on the voice-trained baseline rather than the writer's specific voice on that specific post.

-- Reply target list as private lists.
+3. Reply target list as private lists.
 Build the reply target list as three concentric circles (large accounts for surface area, peer accounts for relationship density, smaller accounts for cohort-building) maintained as private X lists.
 Read the lists daily.
 Reply where the writer has something specific to say.
 Skip the rest.
 The list-driven workflow keeps the writer's replies targeted at posts the writer has genuine context on; replying to random feed posts at scale collapses into the generic-engagement failure mode.

 What the right reply workflow deliberately is not